Azure/vm-scale-sets/preview/upgrade/autoextensionupgrade-doc.md

 ## Manually triggering an extension rolling upgrade

-To manually trigger an extension rolling upgrade, you can do a POST on `/subscription/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Compute/virtualMachineScaleSets/{resourceName}/ExtensionRollingUpgrade?api-version=2017-12-01`
+To manually trigger an extension rolling upgrade, you can do a POST on `/subscription/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Compute/virtualMachineScaleSets/{resourceName}/ExtensionRollingUpgrade?api-version=2017-12-01`.
+To force the upgrade on all VMs in the scale set, even if it causes health probe or extension failures, add the `forceExtensionUpgrade` query parameter:

+POST on `/subscription/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Compute/virtualMachineScaleSets/{resourceName}/ExtensionRollingUpgrade?api-version=2017-12-01&forceExtensionUpgrade=true`